veeam/blksnap/doc/README-upstream-kernel.md

 There is a work in progress for "v3", there are many changes, is possible view/test it from [this branch](https://github.com/SergeiShtepa/linux/tree/blksnap-master) of a linux fork git.

+For testing this version, that have interface changes, [this blksnap branch](https://github.com/veeam/blksnap/tree/blksnap_interface_v2) must be used, have updated library, tools and tests working with new upstream version.

 Latest news are also visible from [here](https://github.com/veeam/blksnap/issues/2)

 ## Documentation